Thomas à Kempis

-Thomas à Kempis, CRV (c.
-1380 – 01 May 1471; Thomas von Kempen; Thomas van Kempen) was a German-Dutch Catholic canon regular of the Augustinians and the author of The Imitation of Christ, one of the best known Christian devotional books.
+Thomas à Kempis (c.
+1380 – 1 May 1471; Thomas von Kempen; Thomas van Kempen) was a German-Dutch Catholic canon regular of the Augustinians and the author of The Imitation of Christ, one of the best known Christian devotional books.
 His name means "Thomas of Kempen", Kempen, Germany, being his home town.

 He was a member of the Congregation of Windesheim, which was part of the Modern Devotion, a reform movement during the late medieval period.
 Therein, he was a follower of Geert Groote and Florens Radewyns, the founders of the Brethren of the Common Life, of which the Windesheim Augustinians were an offshoot.

 Life

 Thomas was born in Kempen in the Rhineland.
 His surname at birth was Hemerken (or Hammerlein, Latinized as Malleolus).
 His father, Johann, was a blacksmith, and his mother, Gertrud, was a schoolmistress.
 In his writings he signed himself "Thomas Kempensis" or "Thomas Kempis".

 In 1392, Thomas followed his brother, Johann, to Deventer in the Netherlands in order to attend the noted Latin school there.
 While attending this school, Thomas encountered the Brethren of the Common Life, followers of Gerard Groote's Modern Devotion.
 He attended school in Deventer from 1392 to 1399.

 After leaving school, Thomas went to the nearby city of Zwolle to visit his brother again, after Johann had become the prior of the Monastery of Mount St. Agnes there.
 This community was one of the Canons Regular of the Congregation of Windesheim, founded by disciples of Groote in order to provide a way of life more in keeping with the norms of monastic life of the period.
 Thomas himself entered Mount St. Agnes in 1406.
 He was not ordained a priest, however, until almost a decade later.
 He became a prolific copyist and writer.
 Thomas received Holy Orders in 1413 and was made sub-prior of the monastery in 1429.

 His first tenure of office as subprior was interrupted by the exile of the community from Agnetenberg in 1429.
 A dispute had arisen in connection with an appointment to the vacant See of Utrecht.
 Pope Martin V rejected the nomination of Bishop-elect Rudolf van Diepholt, and imposed an interdict.
 The Canons remained in exile in observance of the interdict until the question was settled in 1432.
 During this time, Thomas was sent to Arnhem to care for his ailing brother, where he remained until his brother died in November 1432.